 - Don't run over your scheduled time.
-Telescope time is expensive, and every second counts, so plan accordingly. - Submit observer comments after your observation!
+Telescope time is expensive, and every second counts, so plan accordingly.
+(If your scan will go ~20 seconds over, ask the next observer if it's okay, a few minutes before.) - Submit observer comments after your observation!
 If you had issues, this way we know they exist and we can perhaps fix them before you observe again. - Analyze your data in a timely matter. - Check for any problems you might need to work around in your next observing session - Even if this was your last observation, we want to know if there are any issues that could cause problems with someone else's data, too!